datascienceguide/datascienceguide.github.io/_posts/prediction/classification/2016-10-29-naive-bayes-classifier.md

 # Naive Bayes Classifier

 Now let us generalize bayes theorem so it can be used to solve classification problems.
-The key "naive" assumption here is that independant for bayes theorem to be true.
+The key "naive" assumption here is that independent for bayes theorem to be true.
 The question we are asking is the following: What is the probability of value of a class variable (C) given the values of specific feature variables ($$X_1 ..
 X_k$$).
-Again we are going to assume that the specific feature variables are independant of each other (which is sometimes not true!).
+Again we are going to assume that the specific feature variables are independent of each other (which is sometimes not true!).

 $$P(class|features) = \frac{P(features|class) \times P(class)}{P(features)}$$

 ## Income tax example

-For example, lets build a classifier to determine the likelyhood if someone is cheating on their income tax.
-In this example we are trying to determine a class (Yes or No for cheating) given a set for features (got refund, and maritial status).
+For example, lets build a classifier to determine the likelihood if someone is cheating on their income tax.
+In this example we are trying to determine a class (Yes or No for cheating) given a set for features (got refund, and marital status).
 In this case, the feature for got refund is yes (y) or no (n) and for martial status is divorced (d), married (m) and single (s).

 Here is the data we are given:

-Refund | martital status | cheat
+Refund | marital status | cheat
 y | s | n
 n | m | n
 n | s | n